 Each year, thousands of people take part in the various races falling under the umbrella of the Vienna marathon.
 And those of us with a little less energy get to watch.

 - Major international marathon with a top-class field

 - Plenty of ancillary races and events, too

 - See also:

 The event and its route

-The race begins at the United Nations building before crossing over the Danube towards the city centre, where the route takes participants on a tour of some of Vienna’s main historical sights.
+The race usually begins at the United Nations building before crossing over the Danube towards the city centre, where the route takes participants on a tour of some of Vienna’s main historical sights.
 For example:

 - The Prater with the Riesenrad and national stadium

 - The Stadtpark and around the Ring boulevard to the Rathaus (and finish line)

 - Schönbrunn Palace

 Think of it as a sightseeing bus tour without the bus.

 Needless to say, the Vienna marathon is not just about a single race; there are several ancillary races throughout the weekend and related events.
-Already announced for 2020, for example, are:
+These typically include: